anpham6/squared-functions/README.md

 @ - replace
 % - smaller

 Placing an @ symbol (png@) after the format will remove the original file from the package.
 Using the % symbol (png%) instead will choose the smaller of the two files.
-You can also use these commands with the setting "convertImages" in the Android framework.
+You can also use these commands with the setting "convertImages" in the Android framework as a string with the "+" chain format.

 ```javascript
 // NOTE: Multiple transformations per asset use the ':' as the separator when using "data-chrome-file"